kahowu2030/CollabGPT/README.md

 ```

-- Set OpenAI Key
+- Set OpenAI Key:
 ```bash
 export OPENAI_API_KEY=your-api-key
 # Alternatively, you can provide the API key when prompted by the script.
 ```

+- Here are the instructions:
   - Follow the prompts to set up your chat personas, their prompts, tasks, and the goal of the conversation.
   - Specify the number of rounds of conversation you would like to have, or enter -1 for infinite rounds.
   - Watch the personas collaborate and generate conversations based on their tasks and the defined goal.
   - At the end of the conversation, you can choose to continue the previous goal, start a new goal, or exit the program.
 If desired, you can also generate a summary of the conversation.

 ## License
 This project is licensed under the MIT License.